 Sleeps up to 8 people.

-This imposing building just north of the palace was originally a kitchen built in 1719 for George, Prince of Wales.
+This imposing building just north of the main palace was originally a kitchen built in 1719 for George, Prince of Wales (later King George II).
 Later it became two houses, for the Clerk of Works and the Gardener.
 You can stay in the eastern house, with a private walled garden, handsome rooms and a fine view over the palace roofs.